TylerTemp/SaintsField/Docs~/README.md

 *   `float alpha = 1f`: the alpha of the color.
 Not works with `color`.
 *   `string color = null`: the color of the line.
 If it starts with `#`, use html hex color, otherwise use as a callback.
 This overrides the `eColor`.
 *   `float dotted = -1f`: when `>=0`, draw dotted line instead.

+You can also use `ArrowHandleCapShowIf`/`ArrowHandleCapHideIf` to control its visibility programmatically.
+They share the same syntax as `ShowIf`/`HideIf`.

 Specially
 1.  using on an array/list without specifying `start` and `end` will arrow-connect the element from first to last.